alesssia/short_intro_stats/short_intro_stats.md

 <div style="font-size: 90%" >

-:question: &nbsp;&nbsp;&nbsp;If the CI is large we are...
+:question: &nbsp;&nbsp;&nbsp; If the CI is large we are...

 <span style="display:block; height:10px;"></span>